What is asthma?

 Cigarette smoking, both active and secondhand, is extremely harmful to patients with asthma.
 Smoke contains numerous toxic gases and particles that further irritate the already inflamed airway of the asthmatic.
 Cigarette smoking by asthmatics increases the severity of the asthma immediately, and further increases the likelihood of permanent lung damage.

+How is asthma diagnosed?
 Asthma is usually suspected when the characteristic symptoms occur, especially at nighttime, with exercise, with colds or with allergy flare-ups.

-Definitive diagnosis and optimal treatment of each individual case requires not only periodic exams, but also measurements of lung function, starting by five or six years of age.
+Definitive diagnosis and optimal treatment of each individual case requires not only periodic exams, but also measurements of lung function, starting by five or six years of ate.
 This is done by measuring the amount and rate of air flow from your lungs.
 We often check to see how this changes after using an asthma inhaler.
 These results, along with your progress since your last visit, allow us to customize and update your treatment plan.

 Since allergies are a common trigger in up to 85% of individuals with asthma, we will usually perform allergy testing as part of the initial evaluation in order to optimize your treatment.
 Chest x-rays, blood work, and other tests are rarely needed for the diagnosis and management of asthma, unless other medical problems are suspected.

+How is asthma treated?
 There are four general areas of asthma treatment.
 We will often recommend a combination of more than one, or even all, of these depending on your unique situation.

 Avoidance of allergens and irritants: Depending on your history and the results of any allergy testing, we may recommend specific measures to reduce your exposure to the substances to which you are allergic.
 This will help reduce the amount of medication you need to control your asthma.